PM Dhan Dhanya Krishi Yojana Explained: Farmers’ Benefits, Funding & Implementation.

 The Union Cabinet has given its nod to the PM Dhan Dhanya Krishi Yojana.
 This is a huge step to reshape the Indian agriculture sector.
 The scheme was announced in the Union Budget 2025–26 but is now a part of Cabinet approval in a budget that has an annual outlay of ₹24,000 crore for six years starting from 2025–26.

-The Dhan Dhanaya Krishi Yojana will build on NITI Aayog’s aspirational districts program and will cover 100 low-performing districts to increase farm productivity through better irrigation, better storage, better access to credit, and increased sustainability.
+Significantly, the Dhan Dhanaya Krishi Yojana will build on NITI Aayog’s aspirational districts program.
+In addition, it will cover 100 low-performing districts to increase farm productivity through better irrigation, better storage, better access to credit, and increased sustainability.

 What is the PM Dhan Dhanya Krishi Yojana?